Skip to main content

-Cataracts, those cloudy patches in the eye lens that have plagued humanity for centuries, have an intriguing history rooted in ancient civilizations.
-The term itself, “cataract,” derives from the Latin word “cataracta,” meaning waterfall, likely inspired by the resemblance of the condition to the frothy appearance of rapidly flowing water.
+Cataracts, cloudy patches in the eye lens, have an intriguing history that dates back to ancient civilizations.
+The term “cataract” comes from the Latin word “cataracta,” meaning waterfall, likely inspired by the appearance of flowing water.

-The earliest documented case of a cataract dates back to the 5th dynasty in ancient Egypt, where a small statue of a priest reader displayed a carved white patch in the left eye’s pupil.
-This historical artifact provides evidence that cataracts were recognized and depicted in ancient times.
+The earliest known case of a cataract comes from the 5th dynasty in ancient Egypt.
+A statue of a priest reader shows a white patch in the left eye’s pupil, proving cataracts were recognized and depicted long ago.

 Couching: An Ancient Attempt at Cataract Treatment

-Couching spread to China during the late West Han Dynasty and evolved into a practice known as jin pi shu, combining with acupuncture during the Tang Dynasty.
-However, with the establishment of the Republic of China in 1911, the procedure faced skepticism and was eventually criticized for its high complication and low success rates.
+Couching spread to China during the late West Han Dynasty, where it evolved into jin pi shu, combining with acupuncture by the Tang Dynasty.
+However, with the establishment of the Republic of China in 1911, the procedure faced increasing skepticism.
+As a result, it was criticized for its high complication rates and low success.

-In the Western world, the earliest reference to cataract surgery was found in the work of Aulus Cornelius Celsus in 29 B.C., describing the couching procedure.
-Despite its historical significance, couching proved to be a dangerous and largely unsuccessful method, often leading to severe complications and blindness.
+In the Western world, the earliest mention of cataract surgery appears in Aulus Cornelius Celsus’s work from 29 B.C., describing the couching method.
+Despite its historical significance, couching proved to be dangerous.
+It often led to severe complications, including blindness.

 Cataract extraction surgery eventually replaced couching, utilizing suction devices to remove the lens.
 Jacques Daviel, a French ophthalmologist, achieved success in extracting cataracts in 1747, marking a significant advancement in the field.
 Albrech von Graefe introduced the “modified linear extraction” technique in the 19th century, further refining cataract removal procedures.